lgmorand/aks-workshop/_entries/02-03 challenge3.md

 #### Create a Resource Group

-> **Note** You don't need to create a resource group if you're using the lab environment.
-You can use the resource group created for you as part of the lab.
-To retrieve the resource group name in the managed lab environment, run `az group list`.

 Create a resource group, which will be used to create the registry and the Kubernetes cluster (in the next challenge).

 {% collapsible %}